The Best Summer Vacation Ideas for Active Families

 Where to shop in Erie, PA

-When I visit Erie, PA — or anywhere, let’s be honest — I always stop in at a couple of my favorite local shops to pick up gifts or souvenirs.
+When I visit Erie, PA (or anywhere, let’s be honest) I always stop in at a couple of my favorite local shops to pick up gifts or souvenirs.
 My favorite shops in Erie offer locally made goods, unique to the area.

 Glass Growers Gallery

 My all-time favorite shop in Erie, PA is Glass Growers Gallery at 10 E. 5th Street near the Erie Art Museum.
 This shop curates artisan works from the region, offering unique gifts and souvenirs.
 Pottery, hand made jewelry, glasswork, stationery… you’ll find incredible pieces here.
 Glass Growers Gallery also has a rotating exhibition space that makes every visit that much more special.

 A close second is Relish, a coastal art studio and gallery, featuring beach glass in many jewelry pieces.
 The shop is uncluttered and beautiful.
 Give me an hour here and I’ll enjoy every minute!
 I’ll find a great souvenir, too.

 When traveling with the kids, beach gear is a necessity.
 And you don’t have to go far to find it.
 Beach Zero, at 83 Peninsula Drive (the entrance to Presque Isle State Park), has beach toys, flotation devices, umbrellas, souvenirs, mugs, T-shirts, beach glass jewelry, boogie boards, and even snacks and hot and cold drinks.
 No need to waste time driving to the mega store — it’s all right here, near the beach!